isce-framework/dolphin/README.md

 ## Install

-`dolphin` is available on conda:
+`dolphin` may be installed via conda-forge:

 ```bash
 # if mamba is not already installed, see here: https://mamba.readthedocs.io/en/latest/
 mamba install -c conda-forge dolphin
 ```

+It is also available via [`PyPI`](https://pypi.org/project/dolphin/) and may be `pip`-installed on some platforms, such as Google's Colab.
+However, certain dependencies (e.g. GDAL) are more easily set up through `conda`.

 `dolphin` has the ability to unwrap interferograms using several options:

 1. [`snaphu-py`](https://github.com/isce-framework/snaphu-py), a lightweight Python bindings to [SNAPHU](https://web.stanford.edu/group/radar/softwareandlinks/sw/snaphu/).
 Available on both pip and conda.
 2. [`isce3`](https://github.com/isce-framework/isce3)'s python bindings to SNAPHU, PHASS, or ICU
+3. [`spurt`](https://github.com/isce-framework/spurt), a 3D unwrapper, implementing the Extended Minimum Cost Flow (ECMF) algorithm
-3. [`tophu`](https://github.com/isce-framework/tophu), a multi-scale unwrapper designed to unwrap large interferograms in parallel tiles at multiple resolution.
+4. [`tophu`](https://github.com/isce-framework/tophu), a multi-scale unwrapper designed to unwrap large interferograms in parallel tiles at multiple resolution.

 These may be installed via conda or (in the case of `snaphu-py`) pip.